 But, before you give up, you should understand a little bit more about what’s standing in the way of you and an effective migraine treatment plan.

-Everyone’s migraines are different, meaning there’s no one-size-fits-all solution.
+Everyone’s migraine is different, meaning there’s no one-size-fits-all solution.
 Unlike with tension headaches, the first over-the-counter pain relief medication you take probably isn’t going to take away the severe pain you feel during a migraine attack.

 Yes, for some people, the first medication they’re prescribed will do the trick, but for others, it involves a combination of acute pain relief medication and preventive treatment that takes a little time to figure out.

 Think of finding your migraine treatment plan like finding the perfect pair of jeans.
 It’s out there, but you're going to have to go into a few dressing rooms and try on a few brands before settling on “the one.”